enzowritescode/gh-dep-hunter/README.md

 # GitHub Dependency Hunter

+Scan `package-lock.json` files in your GitHub org for for specified package versions

 ## Prerequisites

 The script assumes you have a GitHub token in your environment, either `GH_TOKEN` or `GITHUB_TOKEN`